-Trump Blasts The Media For Not Praising Him On North Korea But Admits ‘Who Knows How It Will All Turn Out’
+Trump Blasts The Media For Not Praising Him On North Korea But Admits, ‘Who Knows How It Will All Turn Out’

-President Trump chastises the media as “fake news” for allegedly not reporting his successes with North Korea after a face-to-face meeting with Kim Jong Un.
+President Trump has chastised the media as “fake news” for allegedly not reporting his successes with North Korea after a face-to-face meeting with Kim Jong Un.

-Trump has used harsher language for the media coverage of the North Korea summit calling it “almost treasonous during an interview with Mike Huckabee the former Arkansas governor last month.
+Trump has used harsher language for the media coverage of the North Korea summit calling it “almost treasonous” during an interview with Mike Huckabee the former Arkansas governor last month.

 After the historic summit with North Korea leader Kim Jong Un in Singapore last month, Trump was quick to declare that the Democratic People’s Republic of Korea is “no longer a nuclear threat.”

-Subsequently, US intelligence reports have indicated satellite images reveal North Korea is continuing to develop its nuclear arsenal.
+Subsequently, U.S. intelligence reports have indicated satellite images reveal North Korea is continuing to develop its nuclear arsenal.

 President Trump took to Twitter to highlight his successes with North Korea.

-“There hasn’t been a missile or rocket fired in 9 months in North Korea, there have been no nuclear tests and we got back our hostages,” Trump continued.“Who knows how it will all turn out in the end, but why isn’t the Fake News talking about these wonderful facts?”
+“There hasn’t been a missile or rocket fired in 9 months in North Korea, there have been no nuclear tests and we got back our hostages,” Trump continued.
+“Who knows how it will all turn out in the end, but why isn’t the Fake News talking about these wonderful facts?”

 According to reports, North Korea fired 23 missiles during 16 tests last year and announced prior to the Singapore summit that they have halted their nuclear testing on North Korean State TV.